 My daughter helped me make these and even helped pipe them out.
 We want to make pistachio ones next!
 Happy Halloween!

 1 scant teaspoon powdered orange food coloring50 g granulated sugar

 100 g egg whites (about 3 egg whites), aged (left out) a day at room temperature

 1. Line 2 baking sheets with parchment paper or silicone mats.

 2. Pulse almond flour, powdered sugar, and powdered food coloring in a food processor until evenly mixed.
-Split the vanilla bean in half lengthwise, and scrape the seeds out using a paring knife.
-Add the seeds to the granulated sugar and whisk to combine.

 3. In the bowl of a stand mixer fitted with a whisk attachment, whip the egg whites until foamy, then gradually add the granulated sugar and continue to whip until a shiny, stiff, glossy meringue forms (but not dry).